openshift/training/docs/04-scaling-cluster.md

 At this point you can click the `Machines` tab in this `Machine Set` display and see the allocated machines.
 The `Overview` tab will let you know when the machines become ready.
-If you click `Machine Sets` under `Administration` again, you will also see the status of the machines in the set.
+If you click `Machine Sets` under `Machines` again, you will also see the status of the machines in the set.

 It will take several minutes for the new machines to become ready.
 In the